Policy for the Disability Access and Compliance Committee*

-- Assist the ADA Compliance Officers in the evaluation of current campus programs, policies, and procedures relating to access and services for individuals with disabilities;
+- Assist the ADA Compliance Officer in the evaluation of current campus programs, policies, and procedures relating to access and services for individuals with disabilities;

 - Review barrier removal priorities as defined in the campus transition plan;

-- Discuss, monitor, and evaluate campus-specific issues relating to compliance with Executive Order 926, http://www.calstate.edu/eo/EO-926.shtml, or its superseding document, and all applicable University, state, and federal regulations; and
+- Discuss, monitor, and evaluate campus-specific issues relating to compliance with Executive Order 926 and all applicable University, state, and federal regulations; and

 - Report to the Faculty and Student Policies Committee of the Academic Senate.

-This list is composed with the intent of including representatives throughout campus whose departments are aware of disability-related issues or who can provide information regarding policies or procedures that affect individuals with disabilities.
+The committee membership includes representatives throughout the University whose departments are aware of disability-related issues or who can provide information regarding policies or procedures that affect individuals with disabilities.

-- Director of Employment Practices or designee (ex-officio)
+- Director of Accessibility Resource Center/ADA Coordinator or designee

-- Director of Facilities Planning (FCP) or designee
+- Director of Planning, Design and Construction or designee

-- Director of Facilities Management and Services (FMS) or designee
+- Director of Facilities Management and Services or designee

 - University Risk Manager or designee